Mardis Gras King Cake Recipe

 - Press the middle of these seams together with your fingertips - but don't press too close to where the points are, or where the edges are, because you'll be lifting those to fold them in a minute.

 - Spoon the filling onto a ring - midway between the center points and the outer edge.

 - Place a plastic baby somewhere in the filling.

-- Next, take the center point of each crescent triangle, and one at a time, fold it over the outer edge of the crescent roll so the filling is completely encased.
-The point will now be lying on the outside of the ring.
+- Next, take the outside edge of each crescent triangle, and one at a time, fold it over towards the center of the ring so the filling is completely encased.
 It should make a pretty crescent wreath.

 - Bake for 20 -25 minutes and let cool.

 - Now spoon your prepared colored icing over the King Cake, allowing it to drip down the sides.

 - Serve, making sure to warn your guests about the plastic baby :)